mturvillehei/DFB_Solver/README.md

 #Based off of the Transfer Matrix Model from S. Li et al., IEEE J. Sel.
 Topics.
 Quantum Electron.
 9, 1153 (2003)
 #Code originally written by C. Siegler in .m for the Mawst/Botez lab.
 Converted to Python and wrapped.

-#Unless specified otherwise, units are cm
+#Unless specified otherwise, znits are cm

 Solver for COMSOL outputs, with some assumptions on the output shape from COMSOL.
+Based on the original Matlab script.
+Benchmarked --> 7-10x performance increase per iteration!

 EEDFB_Finite_Mode_Solver is built for loading JSON files, containing parameters for the execution.